-In 2015 Griselda recorded, produced and released four albums on her Waulk Records label: Westcountry mandolin player James Dumbelton’s ‘Houmet Paradis’, her own second nyckelharpa album ‘Radial’, young Irish/Breton trad. duo Freya Rae & Louis Bingham’s ‘Curlicue’ and the third album from Moroccan Gnawa master Simo Lagnawi entitled ‘The Gnawa Caravan: Salt’.
+2015 – Griselda recorded, produced and released four albums on her Waulk Records label: Westcountry mandolin player James Dumbelton’s ‘Houmet Paradis’, young Irish/Breton trad. duo Freya Rae & Louis Bingham’s ‘Curlicue’ and the third album from Moroccan Gnawa master Simo Lagnawi entitled ‘The Gnawa Caravan: Salt’.
 She also performed on three tracks on this album as well as guesting on one of Freya & Louis’ tracks.

-The group Waulk Elektrik produced two albums, UM-Di-UM and House Music.
-After the band’s demise Griselda produced a solo album Harpaphonics featuring the nyckelharpa and fiddle, which was released in 2009 to great critical acclaim.
+2009- Griselda produced a solo album Harpaphonics featuring the nyckelharpa and fiddle, which was released to great critical acclaim.
 Guest musicians on the album included Max Moya Wright (Ojos de Brujo/Man Ex Maquina), James Dumbelton (Jackie Oates Band), Samuel Yeboah, Louis Bingham, Josh Stopford (Yes Sir Boss) & bassist Riaan Vosloo.
 Harpaphonics was listed at number five in the Top Ten Best World Music Releases of 2009 in the Sunday Times.

-Griselda has taught folk fiddle and nyckelharpa.
-A keen advocate of the benefits of community music Griselda has promoted traditional music in her locality, running fiddle groups, folk music sessions and workshops as well as giving individual lessons to all age groups.
-She taught music performance to undergraduates at Dartington College of Arts for ten years.
+She taught music performance to undergraduates at Dartington College of Arts for ten years and is now an associate lecturer in music at Plymouth University.
 In 2009 she co-wrote a Popular Music degree course for University College, Falmouth, which has now been implemented.